anorrl/guides/android.md

 ```
 This should be added BEFORE the libwww stuff (but after the includes), this is just so that the compiler won't complain about the C/C++ cross compiling during the build.

-## Building the thing
+## Building libroblox.so
 Before doing anything, you NEED to build the `libroblox.so` object.

 To do this, go to the `cmake` folder and run the `configure-android.sh` inside.
 Once that has been ran (successfully), there should be new folders such as `release`, `noopt` and `debug`.

 For this we will select the `release` folder.